-The Sports Medicine Broadcast is a podcast to promote Athletic Training.
-Through discussion with Sports Medicine professionals we desire to improve our practice in practical and meaningful ways, connect our students with the real world and improve and promote OUR profession.
+The Sports Medicine Broadcast is a podcast to promote and improve the profession of Athletic Training.
+Through real discussions with Sports Medicine professionals, we desire to improve our practice in practical and meaningful ways, connect our students with the real world and improve and promote OUR profession.

 Follower of Christ

 Currently in 16th year as a professional AT

 Student Athletic Trainer at J. Frank Dobie High School